nickbabcock/rrinlog/README.md

 This project contains two binaries:

 - `rrinlog` is for consuming nginx acces logs and storing them in a SQLite database.
 This binary may be built on Rust stable.
 - `rrinlog-server` exposes this SQLite database according to Grafana's [JSON API datasource](https://github.com/grafana/simple-json-datasource).
 This binary requires Rust nightly.
+Current Rust web framework is actix web, but there is a [Rocket branch](https://github.com/nickbabcock/rrinlog/tree/rocket) as well

 This project currently isn't meant at replacing Elasticsearch for the general populous for the following reasons: